-Novel hybrid capacitive deionization constructed by redox-active covalent organic framework and its derived porous carbon for highly efficient desalination
+Novel hybrid capacitive deionization constructed by a redox-active covalent organic framework and its derived porous carbon for highly efficient desalination†

 Capacitive deionization (CDI) is a prospective cost-efficient technology for ion removal from brackish water.
-Development and design of new electrode materials with reasonable structure is of special importance for high performance CDI.
-Herein, redox-active covalent organic framework (COF) was first introduced and demonstrated as a novel faradaic cathode material for hybrid CDI (HCDI) application.
-Due to the high specific surface area and orderly distribution of redox unit, the COF presents a high capacitance of 170.9 F g-1 and typical pseudocapacitive characteristic.
-Moreover, N-doped porous carbon with high surface area and interconnected nanopores was synthesized from the same COF and used as anode in HCDI.
-The HCDI system demonstrates a highest salt removal capacity of 22.8 mg g-1 along with a maximum desalination rate of 3.2 mg g-1 s-1 in 500 ppm NaCl solution.
-The strategy in this work should provide a new insight in exploring high performance electrode materials for desalination application.
+The development and design of new electrode materials with reasonable structures is of special importance for high-performance CDI.
+Herein, a redox-active covalent organic framework (COF) was first introduced and demonstrated as a novel faradaic cathode material for hybrid CDI (HCDI) applications.
+Due to the high specific surface area and orderly distribution of the redox unit, COF presented high capacitance of 170.9 F g−1 and typical pseudocapacitive characteristics.
+Moreover, an N-doped porous carbon with a high surface area and interconnected nanopores was synthesized from the same COF and used as the anode in HCDI.
+The HCDI system demonstrated the highest salt removal capacity of 22.8 mg g−1 along with a maximum desalination rate of 3.2 mg g−1 s−1 in a 500 ppm NaCl solution.
+The strategy used in this work should provide a new insight in exploring high-performance electrode materials for desalination applications.

 - This article is part of the themed collection: 2019 Journal of Materials Chemistry A HOT Papers